input-output-hk/Alonzo-testnet/README.md

 - Via the Discord channels for general questions or discussion.

-- Via the issue tracker at [https://github.com/input-output-hk/cardano-node/issues](https://github.com/input-output-hk/cardano-node/issues) for any bugs in the node etc.  Please tag them as Alonzo-related.
+- Via the issue tracker at [https://github.com/input-output-hk/cardano-node/issues](https://github.com/input-output-hk/cardano-node/issues) for any bugs or feature requests in the node etc.  Please tag them as Alonzo-related.

+- Via the issue tracker at [https://github.com/input-output-hk/plutus/issues](https://github.com/input-output-hk/plutus/issues) for any bugs or feature requests with plutus, playground, PAB etc.

 - Via the issue tracker at [https://github.com/input-output-hk/Alonzo-testnet/issues](https://github.com/input-output-hk/Alonzo-testnet/issues) for any issues with the exercises.